-Essential Oils can create amazing scent in DIY products, as you probably already know!
+Essential Oils can create an amazing scent in DIY products, as you probably already know!
 Many of them also possess skin-nourishing qualities and can even help to fight germs, balance oil production or promote skin regeneration and rebuild elasticity.

 Vitamin E Oil provides nourishment and helps to fight free radicals and keep the skin looking youthful.
-It also can serve as a natural preservative, slightly extending the shelf life of diy products.
+It also can serve as a natural preservative, slightly extending the shelf life of DIY products.

 The Recipe: DIY Natural Pre-Shave Oil

 Ingredients & Materials:

 - 2.5–3 fl oz Castor Oil (find 100% pure Castor Oil here)

 - 1 fl oz Olive Oil (find high quality, organic oil here)

 - 15 drops Skin-safe Essential Oils (see notes on which essential oils to use below)

 - Optional: 5 drops Vitamin E oil (find organic Vitamin E Oil here)